tegola-hubs/tegola-hubs.github.com/allanton/index.md

-A [viewshed from the middle of the area] shows no line of sight to Allanton or Shotts (though these places could be reached through an intermediate relay) but shows a possible line of sight to [Cambusnethan], [Wishaw] and [Hamilton] the last of these is 14km away, but we are operating over much longer distances in the highlands.
+A [viewshed from the middle of the area] shows no line of sight to Allanton or Shotts (though these places could be reached through an intermediate relay) but shows a possible line of sight to [Cambusnethan], [Wishaw] and [Hamilton].
+Although the last of these is 14km away,  we are operating over much longer distances in the Highlands.

 In June 2012 Peter visited Allanton and met with Alex Neil and several members of this